-Active menu or option Knob function Description Cursor Cursor 1 or Cursor 2 Positions the selected cursor Display Brightness Changes the brightness of the display Help Scroll Selects entries in the Index; selects links in a topic; displays the next or previous page for a topic.
-Horizontal Set Trigger Holdoff Sets the amount of time before another trigger event can be accepted; (See page 115, Trigger Holdoff.)
-Math Position Positions the Math waveform Vertical Scale Changes the scale of the Math waveform Measure Туре Selects the type of automatic measurement for each source.
-Save/Recall Action Sets the transaction as save or recall for setup files, waveform files, or screen images.
-Use also to display or remove Ref waveforms from the display.
-File selection Selects setup, waveform or image files to save, or selects setup or waveform files to recall.
-Trigger Video line number Sets the oscilloscope to a specific line number when the Trigger Type option is set to Video and the Sync option is set to Line Number.
-Pulse width Sets the width of the pulse when the Trigger Type option is set to Pulse.
-Utility ► File Utilities File selection Selects files to rename or delete; (See page 117, File Utilities.)
-Name entry Renames the file or folder; (See page 118, Rename File or Folder.)
-Utility ► Options ► Set Date and Time Value entry Sets the value for the date and time; (See page 116, Setting the Date and Time.)
+Active menu or option Knob function Description Cursor Cursor 1 or Cursor 2 Positions the selected cursor Help Scroll Selects entries in the Index; selects links in a topic; displays the next or previous page for a topic Horizontal Holdoff Sets the amount of time before another trigger event can be accepted; (See page 99, Holdoff .)
+Math Position Positions the Math waveform Vertical Scale Changes the scale of the Math waveform Measure Туре Selects the type of automatic measurement for each source Save/Recall Action Sets the transaction as save or recall for setup files, waveform files, and screen images File selection Selects setup, waveform, or image files to save, or selects setup or waveform files to recall Trigger Source Selects the source when the Trigger Type option is set to Edge Video line number Sets the oscilloscope to a specific line number when the Trigger Type option is set to Video and the Sync option is set to Line Number Pulse width Sets the width of the pulse when the Trigger Type option is set to Pulse Utility ► File Utilities File selection Selects files to rename or delete; (See page 102, File Utilities for the USB Flash Drive.)
+Name entry Renames the file or folder; (See page 102, Rename File or Folder.)
+Utility ► Options ► GPIB Setup ► Address Value entry Sets the GPIB address for the TEK-USB-488 adapter Utility ► Options ► Set Date and Time Value entry Sets the value for the date and time; (See page 101, Setting the Date and Time.)